 If neither work, restart the computer.

 Mac mouse keeps freezing

 Mouse and keyboard issues are common both with wired and wireless devices connected to Mac.
 Even Mac’s own Magic mouse can cause problems.
-The first thing to do is, of course, to check whether the Bluetooth connection is stable and to make sure that the mouse is charged.
+The first thing to do is, of course, to check whether the Bluetooth connection needs fixing and to make sure that the mouse is charged.
 If that’s in place but the problem persists, try unplugging all of your peripherals: monitors, printers, tablets, keyboards, etc. If you’re using a mouse with a MacBook, go to System Preferences → Accessibility → Mouse and Trackpad and tick the box next to Ignore built-in trackpad when mouse or wireless trackpad is present.